Arch-Network/book/src/apl/introduction.md

 # Introduction to the Arch Program Library (APL)

 The Arch Program Library (APL) is a collection of on-chain programs targeting the Arch Network blockchain.
 These programs serve as fundamental building blocks for developing decentralized applications (dApps) on Arch Network.
-The APL programs are thoroughly tested, audited, and deployed to the mainnet, providing developers with reliable and secure components for their applications.
+The APL programs are thoroughly tested and provide developers with reliable and secure components for their applications.

 ## Available Programs